 In this paper we analyze the experimental result of laser-produced Li II plasma at time delay 60 nm, the experiment have been carried out by Doria et al. [Doria et al. (2006)].
-Time and spatially resolved spectra were measured in one dimension along the plasma expansion normal to a Li target by using a time gated intensified charge-coupled device (ICCD) coupled to a stigmatic spectrometer.
-A Q-switched Nd:YAGlaser $\lambda = 1064$ nm was used with pulse duration 15 ns and 10 Hz repetition rate, the laser was focused onto a pure Li sample surface placed inside a vacuum chamber (5×10^5 mbar) generating a plasma that expands normal to the target surface.
-The laser irradiance was kept constant at an average of 1.3×10^{10} W cm2.
-Laser-induced plasma parameters such as electron temperature, density and plume velocity were extracted directly from the image analysis which has been automated using a MATLAB code.
+Time and spatially resolved spectra is measured in one dimension along the plasma expansion normal to a Li target by using a time gated intensified charge-coupled device (ICCD) coupled to a stigmatic spectrometer.
+A Q-switched Nd:YAG laser at $\lambda = 1064$ nm is used with pulse duration 15 ns and 10 Hz repetition rate, the laser is focused onto a pure Li sample surface placed inside a vacuum chamber ( $5 \times 10^{-5}$ mbar) generating a plasma that expands normal to the target surface.
+The laser irradiance is kept constant at an average of $1.3 \times 10^{10}$ W cm.
+Laser-induced plasma parameters such as electron temperature, density and plume velocity are extracted directly from the image analysis which has been automated using a MATLAB code.
 The technique permitted rapid and ready characterization of laser plasma plumes in the early stage of the plasma expansion [Doria et al. (2006)].
-The temperature was determined from line intensity ratio of successively charged ions, which is the widely used technique.
-The spatial profile of the electron density was also estimated by using semiclassical approach, where electrons are treated by using impact approximation with a cut-off procedure, while the interaction of ions at radiating particle is given in a quasi-static approximation due to the static microfield distribution function.
+The temperature is determined from line intensity ratio of successively charged ions, which is the widely used technique.
+The spatial profile of the electron density is also estimated by using semiclassical perturbation formalisms from standard theory (ST) of Griem [Griem (1974)].
+The ST is a semiclassical approach, where electrons are treated by using impact approximation with a cut-off procedure, while the interaction of ions at radiating particle is given in a quasi-static approximation due to the static microfield distribution function.

-Corresponding author: E-mail:banaz.omar@uni-rostock.de
+\Corresponding author: E-mail:banaz.omar@uni-rostock.de